-Is a Ductless Mini-Split A/C System Right for Your Armstrong County Home?
+Ductless Mini-Split A/C System Installation in Butler & Armstrong County

 Ductless mini-split systems don’t require the use of ducts to distribute cool air throughout the home.
 Rather, they enable each area of the household to have its own temperature control settings with use of an outdoor unit that’s connected to multiple indoor handles, each with their own thermostat attached.